-Most articles appearing in CDP are commissioned by editorial staff and are integrative reviews.
-CDP also accepts articles that are not commissioned, although authors are encouraged to contact Judith Smetana, Editor in Chief, at firstname.lastname@example.org if they are not sure whether their article topic is appropriate.
+Many articles appearing in CDP are commissioned by editorial staff, but CDP also encourages submissions of articles that are not commissioned.
+Authors are encouraged to contact Rebecca M.B.
+White, Interim Editor in Chief, at firstname.lastname@example.org if they are not sure whether their article topic is appropriate.
 Both types of articles undergo peer review.

 CDP is instituting a new occasional feature called Two Views, which will consist of a pair of papers, published side-by-side, on an important or emerging topic in the field.
 Two scholars with different views on a topic of interest will be commissioned to contribute short pieces outlining their views.
 These papers will be invited and will undergo peer review.
-Authors may contact the Editor, Judith Smetana, at email@example.com with proposals or suggestions.
+Authors may contact the Interim Editor, Rebecca M.B.
+White, at email@example.com with proposals or suggestions.

 English Language Editing Services

 Authors have the option, but are not required, to use the services noted below to translate or proofread their text pre-submission.
 This option may be particularly helpful to non-native English speakers.
 Please note that this list is not exhaustive, and SRCD does not endorse – and is not responsible for the quality of – any product or service mentioned.

 - Alba Editing